HWerneck/ViZDoom.Agents/README.md

 The first one is a random agent.

-The second is the agent I've done base on the Thomas Simonini tutorials (https://github.com/simoninithomas/Deep_reinforcement_learning_Course).
+The second is the agent I've done based on the Kieliger's tutorials ([https://lkieliger.medium.com/deep-reinforcement-learning-in-practice-by-playing-doom-part-1-getting-started-618c99075c77]https://lkieliger.medium.com/deep-reinforcement-learning-in-practice-by-playing-doom-part-1-getting-started-618c99075c77).

-The third is my reimplemented version of the second agent, with updated code to reflect the TensorFlow's absortion of Keras.